 While you may be convinced that a new set of sofa going on sale at 50% discount is super worth it, make decision on rational grounds, and rethink if you really need a new sofa at home.
 Weigh your options and spend wisely, instead of compulsively.
 For some, coming up with a Raya budget may be a smart way to curb unnecessary spending during the festive season.

-Undoubtedly, the most anticipate element of every Ramadan and Hari Raya is the food.
+Undoubtedly, the most anticipated element of every Ramadan and Hari Raya is the food.
 If you’re not able to dine in at your favourite restaurant for jamuan Raya, you may consider ordering delivery or take-away.
 Remember to plan ahead, and check for the businesses that cater to delivery or take-away during Raya period, and if you would need to pre-order earlier to avoid disappointment.

 With the progression of the COVID-19 pandemic, Raya this year will definitely be a little different.
 Yet, we should always look on the bright side and make the most out of this situation.
 Learn to adapt and explore new ways to celebrate a unique Raya, who knows, this might even be the most memorable one!
 Wishing all a Selamat Ramadan and Hari Raya Aidilfitri!